Extending an outdoor wireless signal with a WiFi range extender can be easily done with the right unit.

-It can be mounted outside high-up and along with two large antennas transmit and receive a signal greatly extending the range.
+It can be mounted outside high-up and along with two large antennas transmit and receive a signal which greatly extends the wireless the range.

 The back of the unit has as a waterproof cover that an Ethernet line is run to from the router.

 It is a PoE unit that receives power from the Ethernet line with a PoE adapter that is included.